dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

  This is all defined in the `BlazingPizza.ComponentsLibrary` project, and may end up being baked into the framework in some form, as it's more complex than many developers would want to write themselves.

- To use it, update `App.cshtml`, wrapping an instance of `UserStateProvider` around the entire application:
+ To use it, update `App.razor`, wrapping an instance of `UserStateProvider` around the entire application:

 ```html
 <UserStateProvider>